Pesonet1/qgis_plugin_base/README.md

 ### Qt Designer

 This is a convenient tool for designing plugin ui.
-It modifies .ui files.
-From QDialog class the designer elements can be accessed with the set name e.g. self.dlg.test_button.
-These elements can be connected for listening UI elements.
+It straightly modifies opened .ui files.
+QDialog class provides access to named elements with the set name e.g. self.dlg.test_button.
+Additionally these elements can be connected for listening UI events.

 ### Plugin Reloader